Oliver16/capital-planning-resourcing-tool/docs/TECHNICAL_GUIDE.md

 # Vector – Technical Guide

 This guide documents the application architecture, data model, and analytic methodology that power Vector.
 It is intended for engineers who need to extend the system or audit its planning assumptions.

 ## 1. Application architecture

-- **Frontend stack** – React 18 with functional components and hooks, Tailwind CSS utility classes, Lucide icons, and Recharts data visualizations.
-The CRA toolchain is customized through `react-app-rewired` and `config-overrides.js` to keep the bundle lean while integrating the Supabase client.
+- **Frontend stack** – React 18 with functional components and hooks, Tailwind CSS utility classes, Lucide icons, Recharts visualizations, and `react-markdown` for in-app documentation.
+The CRA toolchain is customized through `react-app-rewired` to keep the bundle lean while integrating the Supabase client and Markdown assets.
+- **Modules** – The authenticated shell renders two primary modules: the capital planning workspace (tabbed project/staff views) and the financial modeling suite.
+A Help view reuses the Markdown guide for contextual documentation.
-- **State orchestration** – `CapitalPlanningTool` centralizes application state, loads default data, synchronizes with the database service, and renders feature tabs.
+- **State orchestration** – `CapitalPlanningTool` owns planning state, loads default data, synchronizes with the database service, and renders feature tabs.
+The financial suite receives derived planning data and maintains its own configuration state per utility.
-- **Tab layout** – Eight primary views anchor the navigation bar: Overview, Projects & Programs, People (with Staff and Categories sub-pages), Effort Projections, Scenarios, Schedule View, Resource Forecast, and Settings.
+- **Authentication & routing** – `AuthGate` wraps Supabase Auth, loads organization memberships, and conditionally displays the workspace, admin console, or the Markdown guide based on the selected header action.

 ## 2. Data persistence layer

 Vector stores application data and authentication state in Supabase.
 The browser communicates directly with Supabase Postgres through the official JavaScript client and every request carries the user's JWT for authorization.

-1. **Authentication orchestration** – `AuthContext` wraps Supabase Auth, surfaces the active session, and loads the user's organization memberships and roles.
+1. **Authentication orchestration** – `AuthContext` surfaces the active session, memberships, and user roles, and exposes helpers such as `signOut` and `hasSuperuserAccess`.
 2. **Organization scoping** – `useDatabase` gates reads and writes on `activeOrganizationId` and enforces permission checks via `canEditActiveOrg` before mutating data.
-3. **Default data seeding** – When an organization is empty, the hook seeds project types, funding sources, staff categories, staff, projects, allocations, and assignments from `src/data/defaultData.js`.
+3. **Default data seeding** – Empty organizations are populated with project types, funding sources, projects/programs, staff categories, staff, effort templates, assignments, and financial defaults from `src/data/defaultData.js`.
-4. **Exports/imports** – Helper methods collect all organization-scoped rows into a JSON payload for export and bulk insert/update incoming payloads during import.
+4. **Exports/imports** – Helper methods collect all organization-scoped rows
+   into a JSON payload for export and bulk insert/update incoming payloads during import (import UI coming soon).

-> **Supabase credentials** – The build system maps both local `REACT_APP_*` variables and the `STORAGE_NEXT_PUBLIC_*` keys provisioned by Vercel's Supabase integration to the Supabase client.
-Providing either pair (`*_SUPABASE_URL` + `*_SUPABASE_ANON_KEY`) is sufficient.

 ### 2.1 Schema overview